Sonia-96/MyStudyNotes/Network & Security/Computer Security.md

 ## Spectre

 Spectre also uses the same trick, but instead of reading protected memory, it tres to circumvent bounds checks.
-For example, for the fowlloing code snippets:
+For example, for the fowlloing code example:

 ```c++
 if (index > array.length) {